bernie-skipole/indipydriver/README.md

 The protocol defines the format of the data sent, such as light, number, text, switch or BLOB (Binary Large Object) and the client can send commands to control the instrument.
 The client takes the display format of switches, numbers etc., from the protocol.

 INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control.

-The driver object created contains 'device' objects, each of which can contain 'vector' objects, such as a SwitchVector or LightVector.
-These Vector objects can contain one or more 'members', such as a number of 'switches', or a number of 'lights'.

 Typically you would create a subclass of IPyDriver.